jaicab/caballe.ro/src/site/case-studies/moteefe.md

 title: Leading the redesign of a garment creation tool
 description: A dynamic e-commerce platform for merchandise creators and influencer brands
 timeframe: Nov 2016 - Nov 2017
+readtime: 8
+intro: "Moteefe began a redesign of its B2B app with the vision of becoming the most striking in the industry, alongside Teespring or Bonfire.
+While I actually led the entire move to the new brand, on this case study we will mainly focus on the campaign builder."
 contract: Freelance contract
 location: London / Remote
 date: 2018-05-01
+properties:
   responsibilities:
     - User interviews
     - UX/UI design
     - Redesign planning
     - Product management
     - Component breakdown
     - Frontend build
   tools:
     - Sketch
     - Asana / Zube / Jira
     - Zeplin
     - VSCode
   tech:
     - React
     - Storybook
     - AWS + CI
     - Ruby on Rails
   credits:
     - Jason Cianfrone for UI design
     - Lev Kundin for technical leadership
     - Mathijs Eefting for product and business direction
     - Maria Ladusane for product management
     - Henrique Alves for React development
     - Wagner Santos for React development
     - BEAR agency for brand design and discovery
 ---

-Moteefe began a redesign of its B2B app with the vision of becoming the most striking in the industry, alongside Teespring or Bonfire.

-While I actually led the entire move to the new brand, on this case study we will mainly focus on the campaign builder.

 ## Background